-\cdot Implement the policy and its related procedures.

-\cdot Make all staff aware of their responsibilities and provide training as appropriate to enable them to effectively deliver this policy.

-· Take appropriate action in any case of actual or potential discrimination.

-• Ensure that all staff understand their duties regarding recruitment and providing reasonable adjustments to staff.
-It is unlawful for an employer to enquire about the health of an applicant for a job until a job offer has been made, unless the questions are specifically related to an intrinsic function of the work - for example ensuring that applicants for a PE teaching post have the physical capability to carry out the duties.
-Schools should no longer require job applicants to complete a generic health questionnaire.
-Neither should a school seek out past sickness records until they have made a job offer.

-• Ensure that all staff and pupils are aware of the process for reporting and following up bullying and prejudice-related incidents.
+- Implement the policy and its related procedures. - Make all staff aware of their responsibilities and provide training as appropriate to enable them to effectively deliver this policy. - Take appropriate action in any case of actual or potential discrimination. - Ensure that all staff understand their duties regarding recruitment and providing reasonable adjustments to staff. - Ensure that all staff and pupils are aware of the process for reporting and following up bullying and prejudice-related incidents.